hazelcast/hazelcast-nodejs-client/README.md

 ## 3.1.
 Configuration Options

-You can configure Hazelcast Node.js Client declaratively (JSON) or programmatically (API).
+You can configure Hazelcast Node.js client declaratively (JSON) or programmatically (API).

 * Programmatic configuration
 * Declarative configuration (JSON file)

 ### 3.1.1.
 Programmatic Configuration

-For programmatic configuration of the Hazelcast Node.js Client, just instantiate a `ClientConfig` object and configure the desired aspects.
+For programmatic configuration of the Hazelcast Node.js client, just instantiate a `ClientConfig` object and configure the desired aspects.
 An example is shown below.

 ```javascript